MicrosoftDocs/dynamics365smb-docs/financials/admin-migrate-customer-data.md

 1. In Excel, open the exported data file.
 There is a worksheet with the name of the table.
 2. Rename Sheet1 to indicate that the worksheet will be used to transform the data.
 Copy the header row without its formatting from the exported table to the new worksheet.
 3. On a third worksheet, copy all your customer data.
 Rename the sheet to be called e.g. Legacy Data.

-    Either you or the customer must fill out the data worksheet that contains the legacy data.

 4. Make an Excel formula to map data in the transformation worksheet between the fields in the exported worksheet and customer legacy data.
 5. When you have mapped all of the data, copy the range of data onto the table worksheet.
 6. Save the file and make sure that you do not change the file type.

-You are now ready to import the data migration files that contain customer legacy data into Microsoft Dynamics NAV.
+You are now ready to import the data migration files that contain customer legacy data into [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## To import customer data
 When the customer data has been entered in the data migration files in Excel, you import the files into [!INCLUDE[d365fin](includes/d365fin_md.md)].